tisuchi/example-project/README.md

-# uCraft Task.
+# Example Task.
-The purpose of this project is to satisfy the ucraft assignment.
+The purpose of this project is for example project only.

 ## Task Details
 - [x] User should register and login to the system: you need to implement user registration and login flow.